0xSiO/yombar/README.md

 Commands:
-  create     Create a new empty vault mount      Mount a vault as a virtual filesystem translate  Translate a cleartext file path to an encrypted file path help       Print this message or the help of the given subcommand(s)
+  create     Create a new empty vault mount      Mount a vault as a virtual filesystem translate  Translate between cleartext paths and encrypted paths help       Print this message or the help of the given subcommand(s)

 Options: